 (Deleuze og Guattari, 1991)

-TOWARD A NEW AESTEHTICS OF THE SOIL
+TOWARD A NEW EMPATHIC AESTEHTICS OF THE SOIL

-My practice is centered around the idea of ‘the natural’ and ‘the nature of things‘ as in the Old English sense meaning an assembly like Bruno Latour’s Parliament of Things of humans and nonhumans and the speculative realist Tristan Garcia is talking about how a table is not in the table, but outside itself in it’s environment.
+My practice is centered around the question “What is natural?” and ‘the nature of things‘ as in the Old English sense of things meaning an assembly like Bruno Latour’s Parliament of Things (humans and nonhumans) and speculative realist Tristan Garcia description of how a table is not in the table, but outside itself in it’s environment.
 I am inspired by the way microorganisms interact with their surroundings, which they affect and in return are affected by in their development.
-Theoretically I am influenced by Non-representational theory, where existence is created through social gatherings based on metamorphic performances and intra-action characterized by a being-of (instead of in)-the-world in line with Karen Barad’s Agential Realism and Yrjö Engeströms use of the term ‘myrcorrhizae’; the symbiotic union between a fungus and the roots of a plant describing a mental landscape as well as a material infrastructure consisting of improvised collective performances.
+Theoretically I am influenced by Non-representational theory, where existence is created through social gatherings based on metamorphic performances and intra-action characterized by a being-of-the-world (instead of in) in line with Karen Barad’s Agential Realism and Yrjö Engeströms use of the term ‘myrcorrhizae’; the symbiotic union between a fungus and the roots of a plant describing a mental landscape as well as a material infrastructure consisting of improvised collective performances.